Marksuits/Arbitrum_claim_and_send_to_cex/README.md

 //ENGLISH INSTRUCTION
-You could just run main.exe and follow instructions in the console or run main.py using 2 json files.
+You could just run main.exe and following isntruction in console or run main.py.
 There is full instruction how to successfully run code:
 We go to the site (https://alchemy.com) , register.
 Then go to the Dashboard (https://dashboard.alchemy.com) where you click "Create APP" and create an RPC in the arbitrum network.